 If you’re looking for school-ready cool boys haircuts, short hairstyles are a smart choice.
-Short fashionable hairstyles look good even after a long day, and they are easy to wash and style.
+Short fashionable hairstyles look good even after a long day and are easy to wash and style.
 A clipper cut fade is a cool and best hairstyle for little gentlemen.

 A long side-swept hairstyle is the perfect long haircut for boys.
 Longer hair with an angled fringe is more unique for boys but is usually easy to style and doesn’t need to be cut as often as a buzzcut.
 A longer side-swept cut with bangs is a great transition for a teen boy trying to grow out his hair.

-Retain the length around the crown—that’s the most important part of this boy haircut.
+Retain the length around the crown—the most important part of this boy haircut.
 “There’s something so aesthetically pleasing about a crown that has been left longer to appreciate its natural form,” says Beak.

-The wavy style is perfect for kids with round faces and it creates a square and masculine shape.
-The pattern enhances the natural hair texture, which can be worn any day, for any occasion.
+The wavy style is perfect for kids with round faces, creating a square and masculine shape.
+The pattern enhances the natural hair texture, which can be worn on any day or occasion.
 “Parents looking for school haircuts will find this one perfect for class pictures,” Beak points out.

 For kids haircuts, going to a salon and stylist who has experience cutting kids hair will give them an enjoyable time.

-Being a kid allows for freedom so don’t be afraid of choosing a bold and slick hairstyle for the little ones.
-If anything it will expose him to what it means to have style and that will work wonders through the years.
+Being a kid allows for freedom, so don’t be afraid of choosing a bold and slick hairstyle for the little ones.
+If anything, it will expose him to what it means to have style, which will work wonders through the years.

 The classic pompadour is a great choice for kids with thick and slightly wavy hair.
-Products such as gel and hairspray will definitely be needed to make the hair stay put in this classic haircut.
-If your child’s hair is super straight this cut might not be as suitable.
+Products such as gel and hairspray will be needed to make the hair stay in this classic haircut.
+If your child’s hair is super straight, this cut might not be as suitable.

 A classic french crop with a twist for toddlers is quite cool.
 It is easy to style for mornings before school.
 The cut is sharp with more length on top for added texture.
 It doesn’t need to be slicked into place.
 So, even if the hair gets messy from playing with other kids on the playground, it will still look stylish on your toddler boy.

 A slicked back with a side part haircut on a young boy is distinguished and classic.
-A tight fade with a long top is low-maintenance and also gives a put-together appearance for any young boy.
+A tight fade with a long top is low-maintenance and gives any young boy a put-together appearance.

 A boy’s short comb-over is a sophisticated hairstyle and gives a young boy a grown-up feel.
-With a comb-over, styling is important so before making the cut, make sure it is age-appropriate and that the little guy will be able or willing to style the hair almost daily.
+With a comb-over, styling is important, so before cutting, ensure it is age-appropriate and that the little guy will be able or willing to style the hair almost daily.

 Try an Ivy League haircut with tapered sides for a sharp and sleek appearance.
 This modern-day crew cut leaves a little more length on top, allowing the hair to be parted to the side, leaving a clean, groomed finish.
 This style is best held in place with a little gel or wax.
 Whether they’re playing sports or in the playground, it stays in place all day long.

 Curwick always considers the head shape and the hair texture when working on a frohawk.
-“I use a lot of raking while doing my fades and setting in good guidelines on both sides.
-I then start blending in order to keep both sides symmetrical,” he notes.
+“I use a lot of raking while doing my fades and setting good guidelines on both sides.
+I then start blending to keep both sides symmetrical,” he notes.

 A high fade with shaved lines can be specific to the head shape or the kid’s desire.
-Stylist Sarah Taylor of Mequon, WI explains, “Some people want their fade high and tight, while others want a fade line with longer hair as it goes up.
-It’s highly personalized and each boy can put their own personality into it.”
+Stylist Sarah Taylor of Mequon, WI, explains, “Some people want their fade high and tight, while others want a fade line with longer hair as it goes up.
+It’s highly personalized, and each boy can put their personality into it.”

 When styling, use a firm hold pomade or paste to keep the top up.
 In addition, use hairspray to hold it in place all day through the active lifestyle of young kids.

 Faded haircuts are definitely for the trendsetter.
-According to Taylor, “These can work awesome on boys that are willing to put in a little bit of time and feel comfortable styling.”
+According to Taylor, “These can work awesome on boys willing to put in a little bit of time and feel comfortable styling.”

-A fade can look good on most face shapes with the exception of oblong.
-The look creates height, so if the face is long it is not ideal.
-It is also a bit more difficult to pull off this hairstyle if the hair is stick straight.
+A fade can look good on most face shapes except oblong.
+The look creates height, so it could be better if the face is long.
+Pulling off this hairstyle is also a bit more difficult if the hair is stick straight.

-Such little boys’ haircuts are ideal for slim-type kids, but can really work on almost anyone.
+Such little boys’ haircuts are ideal for slim-type kids but can work on almost anyone.
 It’s perfect for those with bubbly personalities.

 into gentlemen.
 According to style creator Nic Alexander of Milford, MA, “This trendy look features a 1/4-inch fade up to the part and blended on the other side, as well as a crisp line up around ears and back.
 This top is cut to the desired length, then combed to the side with a froth quiff.
 The part is also razored in.”